thriveweb/deking-new/content/projects/kenmore.md

   or entertain and host a party.

-  See what DeKing Decks can do for your backyard.
+  See what DeKing Decks can do for your [backyard pool house and or gazebo](https://www.dekingdecks.com.au/services/pool-decking/).
 Get in contact today and take the first step in creating your dream become reality.
 Check out our 6 simple step process, our extensive gallery in our projects or try out our online pricing calculators.
 accordion:
   - description: >-
       A raised hardwood deck with 2 sets of steps for access to the pool and